 Press conference, Jerome Robbins Dance Division, New York, June 2007.
 Merce Cunningham (foreground) and (l-r) curators Barbara Cohen-Stratyner, David Vaughan, Michelle Potter

 In 2005 she helped choose the winner of the Telstra Ballet Dancer Award and in 2015 joined the selection panel for the Australian Dance Awards.
-She will give the keynote address at the 2018 RAD Conference in Brisbane in January 2018 and deliver the Inaugural Russell Kerr Address in Wellington, New Zealand, in February 2018, and in July 2018 participated in the panel discussion Reflections on Marie Rambert at the Cecchetti Conference in Melbourne.
+She gave the keynote address at the 2018 RAD Conference in Brisbane in January 2018 and delivered the inaugural Russell Kerr Foundation Address in Wellington, New Zealand, in February 2018, and in July 2018 participated in the panel discussion Reflections on Marie Rambert at the Cecchetti Conference in Melbourne.

 As Berthe in Giselle, with Annabel Reid as Giselle, National Capital Dancers, 1994.
 Photo: © Alan Chapple